askomics/flaskomics/docs/data.md

 - Symetric: Relation that works in both directions *(e.g. A loves B, and B loves A)*

 !!!
 Warning
-    The content of the column must the the URIs of the related entity.
+    The content of the column must be URIs of the related entity.
-    *(The related entity does not need to exist at this point, it can be created later)*
+    *(The related entity and its URIs may be created afterwards)*

 Linked URIs must match one of these three formats :

 - Full URI
 - CURIE
-- Simple value (the value will transformed into an URI with the *askomics base data uri*)
+- Simple value (the value will transformed into an URI with AskOmics *namespace_data* value)

 This link between entities will show up in the query screen, allowing users to query related entities.